WondaMegapon/Refightilization/Refightilization/README.md

 # Changelog

 ## 1.2.x

+1.2.1 - Updated to SotS.
+Now compatible with Seeker's Revive and Shrine of Shaping.
+Added config option for setting items that monsters aren't allowed to have.
+Removed Soft Compatibility with VarainceAPI and MonsterVariants due to internal code rot.
+Removed Soft Compatibility with AncientScepter and ClassicItems in favor of a new item blacklist for monsters.
+Removed Hard Incompatibility with TeammateRevival, due to fixes with how dead players are classified.

 1.2.0 - Huge compatibility overhaul!
 Added a RiskOfOptions config menu.
 Added the ability to set a fixed pool of monsters.
 Added a config option for toggling affixes.
 Allowed for fallback monsters to be set if none exist.
 Added a config option for overriding